 5. Rocky Mountain Cuisine: From chef-owned restaurants serving farm-to-table fare in downtown's historic Union Station or Larimer Square to bison, elk and steak at The Fort restaurant, housed in a replica of an 1830s adobe fur-trading fort.
 For more Denver dining ideas, click here.

-• Purchase the Mile High Culture Pass - The best way to explore some of the city's top attractions for the bargain "Mile High" price of $52.80 for five attractions (a savings of $25) or three attractions for $25.
+• Purchase the Mile High Culture Pass - receive admission to some of the city’s most fascinating attractions, all for the bargain “Mile High” price of $52.80 for a five-day pass or $25 for a three-day pass.

 • On April 22, 2016, rail service will launch between Denver International Airport and downtown Denver's historic Union Station, now transformed into a hotspot with restaurants, pub, cocktail lounge and a boutique hotel.